 This handy rain jacket is lightweight (only 7 ounces), and folds up and stores in this small pouch.
 In the rainy season in the tropics, or really just about anywhere, this is a great item to carry with you for protection from those sudden downpours.

-Cruise Hack – Copy your documents (cruise ticket, passport, driver’s license or other ID)
+Cruise Hacks – Copy your documents (cruise ticket, passport, driver’s license, or other ID)

 Cruise ticket, passport, driver’s license, and any visas or other papers like flight arrangements, private tour bookings, rental car reservations, etc., all need to be copied.
-I know this sounds old fashioned today, but make paper copies of these items, and store them online in a document bank like Dropbox.
+I know this sounds old-fashioned today, but make paper copies of these items to carry with you and store digital copies online in a document bank like Dropbox.

 A few years ago, my husband and I were unable to print out boarding passes for a flight home from Frankfurt.
 When we got to Frankfurt, late, of course, the only way we got through security to the gate for our flight was having a paper copy of those tickets.
 There was another gentleman at security with the same problem, no boarding pass and no paper ticket.
 He did not make the flight.